-The challenge was to design a login and signup experience using Adobe XD’s voice prototyping and audio or speech playback features, allowing someone with no or low vision to login or signup with just their voice.
+The challenge was to create a login page design and signup experience using Adobe XD’s voice prototyping and audio or speech playback features, allowing someone with no or low vision to login or signup with just their voice.
 The results were incredibly well thought through, and the attention to detail in the winning submission made the login process enjoyable.
 We sat down with Nina Oria-Loureiro, the creator of the top selected prototype to understand her thought process, and what went into crafting the experience.

 Getting started in design